synnaxlabs/synnax/docs/setup-windows.md

 go 1.20.x windows/amd64
 ```

-Let's run some test cases to make sure everything is working as expected.
-In the root
+As an additional test, let's run some test cases to make sure everything is working
-directory (`~/synnaxlabs/synnax`), run
+as expected.
+In the root directory (`~/synnaxlabs/synnax`), run

 ```bash
 cd x/go && go test -v ./...
 ```
+This will run the tests for the common utilities used across Synnax's go projects.
+This

-This might take a while when you run it for the first time, as go needs to download
+might take a while when you run it for the first time, as go needs to download many
-many packages.
-Eventually, you should see a bunch of green output and
+packages.
+Future runs will be much faster.
+Eventually, you should see a bunch of green
-no red output.
+output and no red output.

 # 4 - Python